ptravnik/Retro_CALC/README.md

 The SECOND mockup version is based upon:

 (1) ESP32 Dev Module

 (2) Micro SD card reader

 (3) Hardware keyboard on lines A0-A4

 (4) LCD screen 128x64 pixels on SPI

+(5) Arduino Micro Pro as a "keyboard/mouse injector"

+(6) 3.3V to 5 V level convertor (will be removed later after 3.3 V Micro Pro replaces the 5V version)

 The code is partially ported and tested ESP-32 platform.
 Production PCBs from China are delayed due to Novel Coronavirus outbreak.